kbarni/Annotation/creating_forms.md

 - `id` - unique identifier
 - `label` - label to be shown near the control
 - `persistent` - set to `true` to keep the value of the control after saving the data
-- `textwidth` - sets the width of the text field
+- `fieldwidth` - sets the width of the text field
 - `numberfield` - set to `true` to accept only numbers.
 This also sets the on-screen keyboard to numeric.

 **BSpinBox**: a number field with +/- buttons to change its value.